apache/singa/README.md

 For libraries like openblas, opencv, older versions may also work, because we do not use any newly added features.

-BUILDING SINGA SOFTWARE FROM SOURCES
+BUILDING SINGA FROM SOURCES
 =====
 Build steps
 -----
 The build system of SINGA is based on GNU autotools.
+To build singa, you need gcc version >= 4.8.
 The common steps to build SINGA can be:

 	1.Extract source files;